cangeorgecode/Django_Boilerplate_Free/README.md

-# Django Boilerplate | More apps = More wins! 🚀🚀
+# Django Boilerplate | Build Faster & Cost Less 🚀🚀
-### I built 4 apps in 2 months while working a 9 to 5. 🎉🎉

-Are you a developer or a start up founder who's tight on time and budget? 🤔
+### Are you a developer who's tight on time and budget? 🤔

-This free boilerplate can help you build faster and keep your cost low 🚀
+### Introducing Django Boilerplate that helped me build 4 apps in 2 months while working a 9 to 5! 🎉